openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 * :ref:`Create YouTube Channels`

 When these preliminary tasks are complete, your course teams can upload original video files in .mp4 or .mov format to Studio.
-An automated process then begins to create additional formats and store them for you, ready for students to access, with the hosting services.
+After your files upload successfully, an automated process starts to create the additional file formats and upload the files to YouTube and AWS, so that your videos are ready for students to access and download.
+This automated process takes 24 hours to complete.
+You can track the status of your files as they upload and go through automated processing on the Video Uploads page in Studio.

 .. important:: The tasks described in this section rely on the use of third-party tools and software.
 Because these tools are subject to change by